 All ETCTN trials must receive Cancer Therapy Evaluation Program (CTEP) approval prior to activation and enrollment.
 This page contains an overview of the protocol development process and the timelines to which trial conductors must adhere.
 CTEP's Protocol Information Office (PIO) manages the entire protocol development process.
-While an investigator may receive informal communication from various members of CTEP staff and contractors, all official approval and disapproval letters will come from CTEP PIO.
+While an investigator may receive informal communication from various CTEP staff and contractors, all official approval and disapproval letters will come from CTEP PIO.

-Amendment changes, monitoring, correspondence, and receipt of a final report of results to ClinicalTrials.gov are additional tasks of the PIO throughout the lifecycle of the protocol and will be addressed in other informational pages.
+Amendment changes, correspondence, and receipt of a final report of results to ClinicalTrials.gov are additional tasks of the PIO throughout the lifecycle of the protocol and will be addressed in other information pages.

 All trials conducted under the ETCTN will adhere to Operational Efficiency Working Group (OEWG) timelines.
-The milestones at various points in the protocol development process are suggested guides but if the OEWG deadline date is reached prior to protocol activation, then the protocol is automatically disapproved.
+The milestones at various points in the protocol development process are suggested guides, but if the OEWG deadline date is reached before protocol activation, then the protocol is automatically disapproved.
 If a Principal Investigator (PI) wishes to continue development of the trial under the ETCTN, they must submit a new Letter of Intent (LOI) so that CTEP may re-evaluate if the scientific merits still apply.
-Further information regarding the OEWG timelines may be found on the OEWG timelines page.
-Once an LOI has been submitted, the progress of the trial in relation to OEWG timelines may be followed using the secure access tab at the top of the CTEP website homepage.
+The OEWG timelines page on the CTEP website provides more information.
+Once an LOI has been submitted, the progress of the trial in relation to OEWG timelines may be followed using the secure access link in the OEWG section of the CTEP website.